panoply/e11ty/packages/e11ty/readme.md

 # Install

 Install as a development dependency.
-Plugins will be pulled and exposed as named exports.
+Plugins will be exposed as named exports.
 Consult each sub-directory or install the plugins in isolation.

 ```cli
 pnpm add e11ty -D